akuzko/redux-store-events/README.md

       reduce(state => ({ ...state, loading: true }));

       return get('/todos').then((response) => {
-        // since this is async callback, the scope of 'load' event is lost at this point,
-        // and 'loadSuccess' is used to identify a dispatched action. this is used purely
-        // for clarity, the code will still work without explicitly named action. reduce('loadSuccess', () => {
+        reduce('loadSuccess', () => {
           return { loading: false, items: response.data };
         });